Pizzuti92/MG-MAMPOSSt/README.md

 ### Install

+To install and run MG-MAMPOSSt on your Linux terminal, download the .zip file which contains all the dependencies.
+Notice that the main source code gomamposstoptS.f requires additional routines which are stored in the various folders shipped within the code.
+Some routines are taken from free libraries available on the web.
+Credits to the developers are given as comments in the source files of these routines.

-To install and run MG-MAMPOSSt execute the following scripts in this order:
+Execute the following scripts in this order:
 ```bash
 ./script/script_Lib.sh
 ./script/script_compile.sh
 ./script/script_runmam.sh
 ```
+The first script creates the libraries and should be run only once.
+The second script compiles the main code while the third execute the MG-MAMPOSSt method further producing the additional outputs.

 Note that. you should change the permissions of the scripts to make them executable.
 Otherwise, one can simply use the ```bash sh ``` environment.

 Type -h for help.